TheUncannyScrub/MCTools/Tools/README.md

 Just copy the code and name it (name).py
-Make sure you have Python 3.x.x installed!

-or

-Just click above on the green button and download this folder as a ZIP file!
+Make sure you have Python 3.x.x installed! or just click above on the green button and download this folder as a ZIP file!